FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 ## Elevator Pitch

 With the rising of technology in our lifes, texting has become the number one way of communicating.
 TE**CHat** is a mobile application that lets you chat with other people during online conference's 'virtual coffee breaks'.
 We combine chatrooms with a 2D map, letting you walk around and choose which theme you want to discuss.
 Our creation tools also let you create your own themed chatroom!
 Sharing knowledge, learning new things and interact online have never been so fun!
-TE**CHat** unlocks the constrains of being behind a screen and creates the possibility of making new connections, just as naturally as if you were there in person!
+TE**CHat** unlocks the constrains of being behind a screen and creates the possibility of making new connections, just as naturally as if you were there in person.

 ## Requirements